SudaraPiyumantha/Jaseci_Assignment_2/README.md

 Then, display "true" or "false" under each person node.
 ### Walker: find_unemployed_members.
 ####  - Created by T.H.P.Silva
-This walker identified the unemployed members in the family and display their name,geneder and age.
+This walker identified the unemployed members in the family and display their name, geneder and age.